Local file processing in the mobile apps

-The Private PDF Android app uses the same browser-first processing model as the website.
+The Private PDF Android and iOS apps use the same browser-first processing model as the website.
 For normal supported workflows, files are handled locally on the device rather than being sent to a remote PDF conversion server for processing.

 That local-first design reduces unnecessary document exposure, but it does not remove the need to secure your own phone, downloads, and any cloud storage destination you choose when saving or sharing an output file.